 Regardless, Alexander's commitment is a big win for Saban over SEC rivals like Auburn, LSU and Georgia.

-This post was originally published on March 9, 2020, after Alexander committed to Alabama.
+This post was originally published on March 9, 2020, but was updated after Alexander re-committed to Alabama.

 Get the biggest and best sports news sent directly to your inbox.